amibenson/solidity-qa/Solidity-QA.md

 ## (26) What is the difference between transferFrom and safeTransferFrom in ERC721?

+safeTransfer just ensures that if the destination address is a contract that it has the ability to transfer the token again...essentially making sure that the token doesn't get locked by accident.

+The safeTransferFrom functions are almost identical to transferFrom except that they check whether the recipient is a valid ERC721 receiver contract, and if it is, let you pass some data to that contract.

 ## (27) How can an ERC1155 token be made into a non-fungible token?

 ## (28) What is access control and why is it important?

+Access control is an essential security measure when it comes to developing smart contracts in Solidity.
+Access control ensures that only authorized users can interact with sensitive data and functions within a smart contract, preventing attacks and ensuring the integrity of the blockchain ecosystem.

 ## (29) What does a modifier do?

+Modifiers in Solidity are special functions that modify the behavior of other functions.
+They allow developers to add extra conditions or functionality without having to rewrite the entire function.

 ## (30) What is the largest value a uint256 can store?

+2 \*\*256 - 1 (uint256, has a range of 0 to 2 \*\*256 - 1)

 # Medium Questions